 println("the value stored in `output` is $(output)")

 Without a wait call, the main program schedules the mutation task and immediately proceeds to the next line.
-Since the task contains a sleep instruction, the mutation hasn't yet begun when x is accessed, resulting in the use of its original value [0,0,0].
-This demonstrates that properly synchronizing tasks is essential for correctness.
+Since the task contains a sleep instruction, the mutation hasn't yet begun when x is accessed for being summed.
+This results in the use of x's original value [0,0,0], determining that sum(x) provides 0 as output.